Information

 On the Assets > Scanned Assets page, click Export and enter a name to save the results in a CSV file.

-If you filter data using the advanced search options and then export, filtered data appears in the CSV file.
+If you filter data using the advanced search options and then export, the filtered data appears in the CSV file.

 To map and unmap scanned assets